9/13/24 Update re: Notice of Closure of Conejos County Courthouse

 By bringing the judicial process to you, the Courts in the Community program provides a unique learning opportunity for all involved.
 This is a chance for teachers and students to witness actual court cases and view the appellate process in progress.
 It is also a chance for students to meet and interact with the judges and justices.

-About a month before the day of arguments, teachers are provided with background information and teaching materials at a customized workshop, where judges, lawyers and court staff help you understand the cases to be argued.
+About a month before the day of arguments, teachers are provided with background information, lesson plans and teaching materials at a customized workshop, where judges, lawyers and court staff help you understand the cases to be argued.
 Volunteer lawyers from your area may also schedule times to visit your classrooms and answer questions, facilitate discussions and lead activities with the students in order to help prepare them.

 How do the Courts decide where and when they are going?